-- 1. A student whose GPA is classified as unsatisfactory can re-establish eligibility when the cumulative GPA reaches 2.0 for all federal-based aid and 3.0 for all state-based aid (state-based aid can only be re-established one time and the student must be at a checkpoint to regain it).
-Students may re-establish good standing when they have cumulatively completed 66.6% of their attempted credit hours.
-It is the students' responsibility to report to the Financial Aid Office when they have met both requirements. - 2.
-The above requirements to re-establish financial aid will be at the student's expense.
+1. A student whose GPA is classified as unsatisfactory can re-establish eligibility when the cumulative GPA reaches 2.0.
+Students may re-establish good standing when they have cumulatively completed 66.67% of their attempted credit hours.

+2. The above requirements to re-establish financial aid will be at the student's expense unless a Financial Aid Appeal has been approved.